databrickslabs/tempo/_sources/index.rst.txt

 Usage
 -----

-The :doc:`user-guide` is the place to go to learn how to use the library and accomplish common tasks.
+The :doc:`about/user-guide` is the place to go to learn how to use the library and accomplish common tasks.

-The :doc:`reference/index` documentation provides API-level documentation.
+The :doc:`references/api-reference` documentation provides API-level documentation.

 .. _who-uses: